-There must be consultations on the results of the draft report.
+There will be consultations on the results of the draft report.
 This is to facilitate stakeholder input into the report prior to finalization and to improve the credibility of the report.
-Sufficient time must be provided for stakeholders to provide input.
+Sufficient time will be provided for stakeholders to provide input.
 It must be shown how feedback from stakeholders has been incorporated into the draft report.
-The Report must be approved by the Standards Monitoring Group and legal review by the MFSSD prior to release to the general public.
-Summary sheets of the results of the final report should also be prepared for dissemination.
+The Report will be approved by the Standards Monitoring Group and legally reviewed by the MFSSD prior to release to the general public.
+Summary sheets of the results of the final report will also be prepared for broad public dissemination.
+The report will be officially forwarded to the BNCCC through the NCCO and will form part of its role in the monitoring of national climate change mitigation activities.

-Budget 4b: Summary of Non-Carbon Monitoring A ctivities a nd Budget

-Estimated d Cost (in th ousands)

-Main Activity Sub-Activity 2014 2015 2016 2017 Total

-Awareness and Capacity Building 5 5 10

-Predesign Phase Preparation Establishment of Standards Monitoring Group 10 10

-Administrative and Logistics Support for Monitoring Group 20 20 10 10 60

-Development of Non- Meetings and Workshops 20 10 30

-Carbon Monitoring System Consultations on Indicators 30 30

-Develop Monitoring and Assessment Plans 30 30

-Implementation of Non- Carbon Monitoring Data Collection and Analysis 20 20 20 20 80

-System Reporting 10 10 10 10 40

-Total 145 65 40 40 290

-Government

-FCPF 145 65 40 40 290

-UN-REDD Programme (if applicable)

-Other Development Partner 1 (GEF-KBA)

-Other Development Part

-Other Development Part ner 3 (GEF-BEA)
+Budget 4b: Summary of Non-Carbon Monitoring A Activitie s and E Budget Esti mated (Cost (in thousa nds) Main Activity Sub-Activity 2015 2016 2017 2018 Total Awareness and Capacity Building 5 5 10 Predesign Phase Preparation Establishment and Function of Standards Monitoring Group 10 10 Administrative and Logistics Support for Monitoring Group 20 10 10 10 50 Development of Non- Meetings and Workshops 20 10 5 5 40 Carbon Monitoring System Consultations on Indicators 20 20 Develop Monitoring and Assessment Plans 10 10 Implementation of Non- Carbon Monitoring Data Collection and Analysis 20 20 10 10 60 System Reporting 10 10 10 10 40 Total 115 55 35 35 240 Government FCPF 75 45 35 35 190 Other Development Partner 1 (CCAD-GIZ-REDD) 10 50 Other Development Part ner 2 (GEF-KBA) Other Development Part ner 3